-Risk identified: medical response and health related incidents
+Medical response and health related incidents

-As part of the wider emergency service community, we understand the pressures that our police and ambulance services face with limited resources and high levels of demand.
-To support our colleagues in the police and ambulance service and to help keep our communities safe we have 20 co-responder stations that have the capability to respond to medical emergencies.
-We also support the police and ambulance service to gain entry to properties where it is considered that there may be a medical issue or risk to life.
+As part of the wider emergency service community, we understand the pressures that our police and ambulance service face with limited resources and high levels of demand.
+To support our colleagues in the police and ambulance service and to help keep our communities safe, we have 20 co-responder stations that have the capability to respond to medical emergencies.
+We also support the police and ambulance service to gain entry to properties where there may be a medical issue or risk to life.

-The number of people aged 90+ are expected to double in size by 2043.
+The number of people aged 90 or over is expected to double in size by 2043.
 The risks associated with ageing will increase the demand for medical response.

-During the 2019/20 financial year we attended over 150 suicide related incidents.
+During the 2019/20 financial year we attended over 150 suicide-related incidents.

-During the same period, we have attended 14,483 medical incidents.
-Between April 2017 and March 2020, we have attended 1,991 gaining entry incidents
+During the same period, we attended 14,483 medical incidents.
+Between April 2017 and March 2020, we attended 1,991 gaining entry incidents.